ADA Title II Compliance for Arts Nonprofits: What’s Required (and How to Prepare)

 We incorporate accessibility best practices throughout development, including:

-• Structured data fields for screen readers
+• Structured content and data fields that support screen reader navigation

-• Text alternatives for images
+• Text alternatives for meaningful images

-• Strong contrast and flexible text sizing
+• Readable color contrast and flexible text sizing to support a range of visual needs

 You can learn more on our Accessibility page.